neub/wr-nic/doc/wr-nic.md

 * Timestamping granularity of inputs DIO channel is limited to 8ns so there is not any error if further accuracy is not obtained.
 Nevertheless, note White-Rabbit will still synchronize the system clock with subnanosecond accuracy.

-* Currently virtual UART is not running but it is expected to be solved very soon.
+* We have used Physical UART instead of running Virtual UART.

 Further information will be provided in future releases.